 OpenBSD 5.9 won’t be out for a little while, but it may be helpful to plan ahead, especially since there’s been some considerable progress on hardware support.
 Here are some notes about what works in general and a few particular models.

 The iwm driver has gotten better and along with the older iwn now supports 802.11n.
 Note that the three models supported by iwm (7260, 7265, and 3160) are those frequently found on Broadwell era systems.
-The similarly numbered 3165 (such as found on a Braswell NUC) and 8260 series found with Skylake are not supported.
+The similarly numbered 3165 (such as found on a Braswell NUC) and 8260 series found with Skylake are only supported by 6.0.
+8265 and 3168 support is included in 6.2.

 UEFI boot support means systems that lack BIOS compat will work now.